ssamot/ssamot.github.io/content/posts/transpilers.md

 https://prql-lang.org/

-One should be able to use these to make extremely explainable AI modules, something I plan on exploring in the next few month, after a finish (another) RL paper.
+One should be able to use these to make extremely explainable AI modules, something I plan on exploring in the next few months, after I finish (another) RL paper.